 A good economist is like a petulant child.
 They always ask why, never fully accept an answer, and rarely fully reject one.

-All of us sitting here on our computers intend to be good economists, and this blog is a space where we can practice the art – asking ourselves whether the received wisdom we rely on to reach our conclusions about certain social and economic policies is really defensible.
+All of us sitting here on our computers intend to be good economists, and this blog is a space where we can practice the art – asking ourselves whether the received wisdom we rely on to reach our conclusions about certain social and economic policies is really defensible, if you need some help setting up your business computer, try out one of the Chicago IT Support Companies.
 But critique alone isn’t as useful as I used to think – we also need to ask why the received wisdom is accepted in order to understand where legitimate concerns regarding trade-offs exist.

 I have noticed discussion of New Zealand’s “poor productivity performance” (among other things) here.